MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Microsoft Sentinel.md

 7. In the Azure portal, navigate back to the **Microsoft Sentinel \| Overview** blade.

-8. On the **Microsoft Sentinel \| Overview** blade, review the dashboard and verify that it displays an incident corresponding to the deletion of the Just in time VM access policy.
+8. On the **Microsoft Sentinel \| Overview** blade, review the dashboard and verify that it displays an incident corresponding to the deletion of the Just-in-time VM access policy.

     >**Note**: It can take up to 5 minutes for alerts to appear on the **Microsoft Sentinel \| Overview** blade.
-If you are not seeing an alert at that point, run the query rule referenced in the previous task to verify that the Just In Time access policy deletion activity has been propagated to the Log Analytics workspace associated with your Microsoft Sentinel instance.
-If that is not the case, re-create the Just in time VM access policy and delete it again.
+If you are not seeing an alert at that point, run the query rule referenced in the previous task to verify that the Just-in-time access policy deletion activity has been propagated to the Log Analytics workspace associated with your Microsoft Sentinel instance.
+If that is not the case, re-create the Just-in-time VM access policy and delete it again.

 9. On the **Microsoft Sentinel \| Overview** blade, in the **Threat Management** section, click **Incidents**.